KwameMetallica/Product-Preview-Card/README.md

 # Product-Preview-Card

 Designing a simple Product Preview Card
-This is a simple one ofr my learning process
+This is a simple one for my learning process